Is a Credit Card Balance Transfer Right for You?

 While it’s always vital to make your credit card payments on time, it’s even more important after you’ve completed a balance transfer.
 That’s because many cards will bump up your interest rate for even one late payment.
 Make sure you review and understand all the terms of your balance transfer before going through with it.
 And set up the new account on autopay so you’re never late.

-Can You Stop Yourself from Using the Old Card? — Here’s where a balance transfer can get tricky.
+Here’s where a balance transfer can get tricky.
 Once you complete the transfer, your first instinct will probably be to close the old card.
 However, doing so may have a negative effect on your credit score, as it will reduce the total amount of credit you have available and change your credit utilization.
 Leaving the card open though, could be temptation to start charging on it again, which would put you further in the hole and negate any savings you would achieve from the balance transfer.
 Ideally, you should leave the account open but make it impossible to charge on it by destroying the physical cards and not allowing yourself easy access to the card information.